anthonycr/Lightning-Browser/README.md

 * Please contribute code back if you can.
 The code isn't perfect.
 * Please add translations/translation fixes as you see need

+####Setting Up the Project
+Due to the inclusion of the netcipher library for Orbot proxy support, importing the project will show you some errors.
+To fix this, first run the following git command in your project folder (NOTE: You need the git command installed to use this):

+git submodule update --init --recursive

+Once you run that command, the IDE should automatically import netcipher and a couple submodules in as separate projects.
+Than you need to set the netcipher library project as a libary of the browser project however your IDE makes you do that.
+Once those steps are done, the project should be all set up and ready to go.

 ####License
 ````
 Copyright 2014 Anthony Restaino